 Today, modern forensics science dominates police investigations and criminal proceedings.
 The advancement of technology such as computers has greatly enhanced the capabilities of science.

-The disciplines within forensics science have expanded rapidly in recent years now including anthropology, digital and multimedia sciences, pathology and biology, criminalists, and psychiatry and behavioural sciences.
+The disciplines within forensics science have expanded rapidly in recent years now including anthropology, digital and multimedia sciences, pathology and biology, criminalists, and psychiatry and behavioral sciences.
 A good detective is one who can find the missing links in an investigation using the small details and logical thinking and all of these various scientific resources to solve the puzzle.
-As science continues to progress, further discoveries will undoubtedly be made adding to the options available within criminal investigation.
+As science continues to progress, further discoveries will undoubtedly be made adding to the options available within a criminal investigation.

-The influence of Dr Joseph Bell in advancing forensics science should not be underestimated.
+The influence of Dr. Joseph Bell in advancing forensics science should not be underestimated.
 He was a man with vision and intense interest in his field, inspiring hundreds of students and in playing a role in the resulting Sherlock Holmes phenomenon.
 Dr Bell died in 1911 and his grave can be found at the Dean Cemetery in Edinburgh.